PlayStation 5: Everything you need to know

 Let’s take a brief tour through the PlayStation 5’s architecture and pull apart the jargon and technical terms to decode what each upgrade means for the everyday user.

-Already, the upcoming console generation has been defined by a few key buzzwords.
+The current console generation has been defined by a few key buzzwords; teraflops, SSDs and 8K, just to name a few.
 Still, none are more exciting than ray tracing, a significant graphics upgrade coming to both the PlayStation 5 and Xbox Series X.